-It is about this time of summer when the first “Back to School” commercials appear.
+August is the time of year when the first “Back to School” commercials often appear.
 Suddenly, as kids with backpacks and shiny sneakers parade across the television screen, I am filled with disbelief at how quickly the summer has flown by, and excitement about what the new school year will bring.

 Many middle schoolers start the year with a backpack full of fresh school supplies – clean binders, unsharpened pencils, folders that make a satisfying “crack” the first time they’re opened.
 Every year, I find that students try to put these supplies to good use at the beginning of the year and stay quite organized during the first days and weeks.